 With artists working in VR, demos set up showcasing the latest and greatest in tech, game developers and tech companies using the event as a way to promote their latest indie games, or the new technology, Extravalanza has quickly become the gaming event Toronto needed.
 One that while built to demonstrate what AMD has been working on still manages to offer fans a community event that celebrates the media of gaming and the technology around it.

-While it is a tech company, AMD is made up of people that care about gaming, and this was made clear with the story Erskine outlined about the development of Threadripper.
+While it is a tech company, AMD is made up of people who care about gaming, which was made clear with the story Erskine outlined about the development of Threadripper.

 “It was a case of a small group of fans—actually gaming fans—within AMD saying ‘what if’, what if we take this part that has 16 cores and 32 threads [and] make it available to the gaming community.
 So we ran the concept up the flagpole and we had great support from Jim Anderson—he drives the client graphics business—and then he took it too Lisa Sue and she said ‘that’s fantastic let’s do it, Let’s try it.’
 With their support this small team said ‘okay let’s go ahead with Threadripper’ let’s make this possible.
 Even on an incredibly tight timeline they actually achieved it.
 We were actually able to roll it out to the enthusiast community and they embraced it.
 They absolutely love this technology.”

 It is safe to say that Extravalanza was a major success this year, especially for the fans.
-It offered a place where the community can meet, interact, and at the same time manage to experience all the new tech that is slowly entering the market.
-Few places are so accessible yet so eye opening to the players of the GTA, and hopefully, AMD keeps Extravalanza going forward.
+It offered a place where the community can meet, interact, and simultaneously experience all the new tech that is slowly entering the market.
+Few places are so accessible yet so eye-opening to the players of the GTA, and hopefully, AMD keeps Extravalanza going forward.